harwood

 Nextdoor.com site for Belwood, Belgatos, Surmont, Harwood, Gemini, Alerche and more

-In other words, this is almost like a virtual “neighborhood watch”.
+Many times, this is almost like a virtual “neighborhood watch”.

 I do know that people worry about their information being public.
 The system requires members to be verified, either by mail (free) or by phone (which requires a one cent charge to a credit card).
 This is done to insure that everyone in this private site is actually a neighbor – for everyone’s protection.
 Also, you don’t have to share your email address or phone number, but of course you can if you choose.